 Which is your favorite airline to fly?
 I have cards for both American Airlines and JetBlue.
 For under $100 a year, I get free seat selection and baggage on these airlines.
 Again this fee more than pays for itself each year, although I don’t charge much on either card.

 Credit cards as a way to save money only work if you never run a balance.
-The interest rates on all these cards are so high that if you can’t pay them in full each month without fail, having them is an awful idea.
+The interest rates on all these cards are so high that having them is an awful idea if you can’t pay them in full each month without fail.
 These are ideas to use in conjunction with saving for travel.

 What travel cards do you use?
 What is the best trip it has provided you?
 If this has inspired you to check out a travel credit card, using the links above will give me a referral bonus and more chances to travel and share ideas with you!